 - 1 egg

 - 1 1/2 cups rhubarb , finely chopped

 - 1 teaspoon baking powder

-Bake at 400°F for 15 to 20 minutes.
+- Bake at 400°F for 15 to 20 minutes.
 Check for doneness by inserting a toothpick or metal prod.
-The muffins are done when there is no batter sticking to the prod.
+The muffins are done when there is no batter sticking to the toothpick.

 Replacing the Buttermilk

 - The recipe calls for buttermilk, but you can use regular milk as well.
 The buttermilk does add a wonderful flavor and makes the muffins beautifully tender.

 - To Sour Milk - You can also make your own sour milk to replace the buttermilk in the recipe.
 Just add 1 tablespoon of lemon juice to a 1 cup measure.
 Fill the rest of the cup with milk and let it sit for 5 minutes to sour the milk.
 Use it in baking as you would use buttermilk.